Ethical Development Program

 The backdrop to this work is an international debate about technology and ethics that has taken on new intensity.
 The effects of technology on mental health and educational outcomes are gathering sustained attention from policymakers.

-Capturing the voices of young people was a centrepiece of this work in 2018.
+Capturing the voices of young people has been a centrepiece of this work.
 The #NoFilterForum that took place in April 2018 gave 60 young people aged 12-16 years a unique opportunity to have their views heard.
 This forum considered the question: how can we make good choices in an online world?
-As captured in this video, young people grapple with and care about these choices:

 VFFF is excited by this work and its potential to transform the way young people interact in their online environments.